isomerpages/moe-angmokiosec/_co-curriculum/Club & Societies/Art Club.md

 </table>
 <br>

-Art Club is a place where students’ creativity and imagination are allowed to take flight and where students develop their critical thinking skills.
+Art Club is a place where students’ creativity and imagination are allowed to take flight.
+It also provides an avenue for students to develop their critical thinking skills.
 Pupils in the Art Club are exposed to a variety of art forms, techniques, exhibitions and other art-related activities.
 This year, students were taught mixed media techniques, watercolour, acrylic painting and pen drawings.

-As part of the effort to cultivate an appreciation for the visual arts, Art Club run the Secondary 1 Museum Based Learning (Virtual) for the school.
-The Art club members were also tasked to produce art pieces as corporate gifts as well as to beautify the school environment.
-Through the weekly sessions of fun filled activities, we hope to foster a strong sense of belonging as well as develop positive values in all members.
+As part of an effort to cultivate appreciation for the visual arts, Art Club ran the Secondary 1 Museum Based Learning (Virtual) for the school.
+The Art club members were also tasked to produce art pieces for fund-raising and tokens of appreciation for special guests.
+Through weekly sessions of fun filled activities, we hope to foster a strong sense of belonging as well as develop positive values in all members.

-We strive to cultivate a love and appreciation for the visual arts in every member of the club.
-We aim to reach out to the community by engaging in various community projects such as Art outreach Programme for MOE Kindergarten @ Fern Green Primary School, Art Festival - Engaging the Public @ Compass One Mall, Painting Workshops @ AMK Library and exhibiting of artworks to spread awareness.
+Art Club strives to cultivate a love and appreciation for the visual arts in every member of the club.
+We aim to make an impact in the community by engaging in various types of community projects through art outreach programmes, art festivals (Compass One Mall) and painting workshops (AMK Library).

-Art Club aims to provide a platform for all members to engage in the following possible art forms:
+We aim to provide a platform for all members to engage in the following art forms:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}